hypothesis/client/docs/publishers/config.rst

    .. option:: groups

       ``String[]|"$rpc:requestGroups"|null``.
-An array of group IDs.
+An array of Group IDs or the literal string ``"$rpc:requestGroups"``.
 If provided, only these groups will be fetched and displayed in the client.
 This is used, for example, in the Hypothesis LMS app to show only the groups appropriate for a user looking at a particular assignment.

       .. note::

-        When the value is set to ``$rpc:requestGroups``, then the client will automatically send an **RPC** request ``requestGroups`` to the controlling parent iframe to asynchronously ask for the groups array.
-This may be necessary when the groups are not available at load time.
-The controlling frame must handle this **RPC** request and return the array of group ids or null.
+        The value ``"$rpc:requestGroups"`` indicates that a list of group IDs to fetch should be provided to the client by an ancestor iframe.
+This can be useful if the list of appropriate groups is not available at initial load time.
+The client will send an asynchronous **RPC** request (``requestGroups``) via postMessage to the target frame configured in :option:`requestConfigFromFrame`.
+        The listening frame should respond with an array of group IDs (or ``null``).
-        :option:`requestConfigFromFrame` must also be configured for this to correctly work.
+        :option:`requestConfigFromFrame` config object must also be present for this to be enabled.

    .. option:: icon